MaterSim/AtomisticSimulation/lectures/lec_06.md

 ```

 ## 6.2 The Green-Kubo Relation

-### 6.2.1 The alternative expression of MSD
+### 6.2.1 The Alternative Expression of MSD

-Let's introduce the alternative definition of the displacement of an atom.
+Let's introduce an alternative definition of the displacement of an atom.

 $$
 \Delta x(t) = \int_0^t dt\prime v_x(t\prime)
 $$

+Hence, the MSD can be expressed as:

 $$
 \begin{align*}